stephanemartinw/responsible-wordpress-with-tachyons/README.md

 It should all be defined and accessible via Custom Post Types interfaces.

 * avoid to use other plugins.
 For many small sites, all necessary features can be managed without them.

-As a demo, my website [www.stephanemartinw.com](http://www.stephanemartinw.com) is built with WordPress and Wistiti.

 ## The starter theme